lyteword/chspurgeon-tod/volume-4/psalm-85.md

 3\.The righteousness of sanctification invariably follows that of justification.&nbsp;*G. R.*&nbsp;

-## WORK UPON THE EIGHTY-FIFTH PSALM
+## Works Upon The Eighty-Fifth Psalm

 In an old quarto volume of 788 pages, containing Expositions of several passages of Scripture, is a short Exposition of this Psalm (pp. 452-64) entitled&nbsp;*"A Taste of the Breathings, Pantings, Waitings, and Hopes of Israel after the true Saviour, and his effectual Redemption."*&nbsp;There is no Author's name, but some previous owner has written&nbsp;*"John Pennington"*&nbsp;on the title page: date 1656.